strapi/documentation/docusaurus/docs/dev-docs/plugins/admin-panel-api.md

       },
       Component: () => 'My plugin',
-      permissions: [], // permissions to apply to the link });
+      permissions: [], // permissions to apply to the link
+      position: 3, // position in the menu
+      licenseOnly: true, // mark the feature as a paid one not available in your license });
     app.registerPlugin({ ... });
   },